achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ## Describe

 **Cell Types**
-- In known pain-related regions of the PNS and CNS, what are the i
+- In known pain-related regions of the PNS and CNS, what are the identity of all the cells in that